vreon/figment/README.md

 ## License

-Schema is made available under the terms of the Expat/MIT license, reproduced below.
+Figment is made available under the terms of the Expat/MIT license, reproduced below.

 ```